MichalPolach/Vajrgart/README.md

-# 🌟 Vajrzart: Your Friendly Neighborhood VPN Wizard 🧙‍♂️
+# 🧙‍♂️ Your Friendly Neighborhood VPN Wizard 🧙‍♂️

+*Using WireGuard!*

 > Because setting up WireGuard shouldn't feel like solving a Rubik's cube blindfolded! 🎯